 What I’ve noticed over the years is that the people and companies who are dominating online are the very same people and companies who focus on helping others, sharing, and adding massive value to their community.

-Everything they do revolves around creating community.
+Everything they do revolves around giving value and creating community.
 By solving their customers problems with products and solutions, relationships are formed and trust is earned.
-Sales are a natural extension of all the above.
+Sales and business success are natural extensions of all the above.

-Several great books on these topics inlude Jay Baer’s “Youtility” and Bryan Kramer’s “Shareology- How Sharing Powers the Human Economy”
+Several great books on these topics include Jay Baer’s “Youtility” and Bryan Kramer’s “Shareology- How Sharing Powers the Human Economy”

 MEDIATION AND ARBITRATION

-When individuals and small businesses are setting up and using contracts to support their online efforts, I recommend communicating clearly in writing, in large bold print, a mediation and arbitration provision.
-Have a place next to the paragraphs for the other person to initial and date.
-Note that the laws in each state vary so check with local counsel about how to do this correctly in your state.
+When individuals and small businesses are setting up and using contracts to support their online efforts, I recommend including a mediation and arbitration provision.
+Note that the laws in each state vary, so check with local counsel about how to do this correctly.

-The fact of the matter is that having and clearly communicating the existence of your mediation and arbitration agreements will increase the chances of you having the opportunity to resolve a dispute with another party without the need for litigation.
-Not only will you save a great amount of time and aggravation by avoiding litigation, you’ll also save a great deal of money.
+The fact of the matter is that having mediation and arbitration agreements will increase the chances of you having the opportunity to resolve a dispute with another party without the need for litigation.
+You’ll also save a great amount of time, aggravation and money avoiding litigation.

 ATTORNEY FEES CLAUSE

 A good attorney fees clause will do two things.
 First, it will help eliminate frivolous lawsuits because the winning party will be entitled to have her attorney fees paid by the other side.
-The end result is that people will think twice about suing you.
+The end result is that people will think twice before filing a claim or action against you.

 Second, a properly drafted attorney fees clause may allow you to retain a good lawyer who you may not otherwise be able to afford.
 For example, if a client comes into my office with a good case but can’t afford to pay my hourly rate, I may still take the case if there is an attorney fees clause.
 I know that if I win the case I will get paid by the other side and this is added incentive for me to agree to get involved.

-A well written and communicated venue clause will determine where all legal disputes will be filed and resolved.
+A well written venue clause will determine the location where all legal disputes will be filed and resolved.
 Smart business owners have venue clauses in all their contracts and invoices.

-For example, let’s say you have venue clause that states all disputes and litigation will take place in Orange County, California.
-A disgruntled New York based customer will need to travel to Orange County to resolve all disputes.
-If litigation becomes necessary, the New York customer will need to hire California legal counsel to handle his dispute or claim in Orange County.
+For example, let’s say you have venue clause that states that “all disputes, claims, and litigation will take place in Orange County, California.”
+A disgruntled New York based customer will need to travel to California to resolve all disputes.
+If litigation becomes necessary, the New York customer will need to hire California legal counsel to handle its dispute or claim in Orange County.

 A good venue clause can be an effective deterrent to frivolous or minor claims.
-It can also be a good tool to help you keep your litigation expenses to a minimum.
+Because you don’t have to travel to the other side of the country to defend yourself, it can also be a good tool to help you keep your litigation expenses to a minimum.

 I enjoy and embrace the Internet, social media, and live streaming platforms.
-When it comes to setting up and running a new online business, what used to take weeks and even months to accomplish, can now be done in minutes or hours with just a couple of mouse clicks.
+When it comes to setting up and running a new online business, what once took weeks and even months to accomplish, can now be done in minutes or hours with just a couple of mouse clicks.

-Despite the new ease of bringing your existing offline business online or, staring a new online business from scratch, it’s important to remember that speed and ease of use do not translate into safety and long-term security in business.
+Despite the new ease of creating and doing business online, it’s important to remember that speed and ease of use do not translate into safety and long-term security in business.
 Review and discuss these tips with your business partner, advisor and/or lawyer and see if how you can incorporate these approaches into your everyday online business efforts.

 Jon Mitchell “Mitch” Jackson is an award winning California Trial Lawyer and in 2013 was named one of California’s Litigation Lawyers of the Year.
 In 2009 he was also recognized as one of Orange County’s Trial Lawyers of the Year.

 When he’s not in court trying cases, Mitch enjoys showing professionals, business owners and entrepreneurs how to use social media and live streaming to disrupt, hack and improve their professional relationships, businesses and practices.
-Connect with Mitch on Twitter @MitchJackson and at his law firm JacksonandWilson.com.
-Many of his daily live streams are shared at Streaming.
-Lawyer and his popular weekly talk show is TheShow.live (upcoming guests include Brian Fanzo 04-04 and Gary Vaynerchuk 04-11)
+In fact, Mitch created the digital LegalMinds Mastermind that helps professionals do all that, and more.